Uday Shankar: Career

 Uday Shankar did not have any formal training in any of the Indian classical dance forms.
 Nevertheless, his presentations were creative.
 From a young age, he had been exposed to both Indian classical dance and folk dance, as well as to ballet during his stay in Europe.
-He decided to bring elements of both the styles together to create a new dance, which he called Hi-dance.
+He decided to bring elements of both styles together to create a new dance, which he called Hi-dance.
 He went on to translate classical Indian dance forms and their iconography to dance movements, after studying the Rajput painting and Mughal painting styles at the British Museum.
-Further, during his stay in Britain, he came across several performing artists, subsequently when he left for Rome on the 'Prix de Rome' scholarship of French Government, for advanced studies in art.
+Further, during his stay in Britain, he came across several performing artists, subsequently when he left for Rome on the 'Prix de Rome' scholarship of the French Government, for advanced studies in art.

 Soon his interaction with such artists grew and so did the idea to transform Indian dance into a contemporary form.
 The turning point came with his first meetings with legendary Russian ballerina Anna Pavlova.
 She was looking for artists to collaborate on India-based themes.
 This led to the creation of ballets based on Hindu themes, 'Radha-Krishna', a duet with Anna, and 'Hindu Wedding', for inclusion in her production, 'Oriental Impressions'.
 The ballet was presented at the Royal Opera House, Covent Garden, in London.
 Later he continued to conceive and choreograph ballets, including one based on the Ajanta Caves frescoes, which was performed across the United States.
 In time his style of dance came to be known as 'Hi-dance', though later he called it 'Creative dance'.

 He worked with Anna for one and a half years, before starting out on his own in Paris.

-Shankar returned to India in 1927, along with a French pianist, Simon Barbiere, who was now his disciple and dance partner, and a Swiss sculptress, Alice Boner, who wanted to study Indian art history.
+Shankar returned to India in 1927, along with a French pianist, Simon Barbiere, who was now his disciple and dance partner, and a Swiss sculptor, Alice Boner, who wanted to study Indian art history.
 He was welcomed by Rabindranath Tagore himself, who also persuaded him to open a performing arts school in India.